-Under extenuating circumstances, exceptions to the requirement to wait at least one year following the project start date may be made at the sole discretion of the Reserve.
+Under extenuating circumstances, exceptions to the requirement to wait at least one year following the completion of activities leading to seedling establishment may be made at the sole discretion of the Reserve.
 In such instances, terms and conditions to be fulfilled by the project proponent are determined by the Reserve to ensure the overall integrity of the FMUs issued are maintained.
 See the Climate Forward Program Manual for further details.